Let's talk about your pain.

 How many appointments do I need?

-There are many causes of pelvic pain and people can respond differently to therapy.
-Most people see differences in pain and quality of life after 1-3 treatments, while some more complex cases may need more.
+There are many causes of pelvic pain and ideally, they should be properly diagnosed by a medical physician.
+Different people and conditions can respond differently to therapy.
+Most people see improvement in pain and quality of life after 2-4 treatments, while some more complex cases may need more treatment.
+Some of the more complex conditions/cases may not respond at all.
+If we do not feel your symptoms would be improved by osteopathic care, this will be discussed with you and referral suggestions will be offered.

 Why hasn’t my doctor mentioned this?

 Education programs for physicians (example: the University of Ottawa’s School of Medicine) are just beginning to include information on complementary therapies such as osteopathy.
-Unless your physician has personally sought out to learn about osteopathic care, it is unlikely they received information about it during their formal education.
-Evidence-based complementary therapies such as osteopathy strive to work with your primary care physician.
-If your doctor has questions about this form of therapy, we’d be happy to help them understand how evidence-based treatment plans can help pelvic pain.
+Unless your physician, gynecologist or specialist has personally sought out to learn about osteopathic care, it is unlikely they received information about it during their formal education.
+Evidence-based complementary therapies such as osteopathy strive to work with your primary care physician to provide additonal forms of therapy aimed at reducing pain and improving quality of life.
+If your doctor has questions about this form of therapy, we’d be happy to speak with them to form a greater continuum of care.

 What if I am also experiencing pelvic floor dysfunction, anxiety or depression?